philipzabicki/binance-algotrading/README.md

 Expands the SpotBacktest/FuturesBacktest class/environment to allow execution of trading strategy at once on full episode accordingly to given trading signals array.

 Allows for asymmetrical enter position(enter_threshold) and close position(close_threshold) signals.
+When using Futures version the asymmetrical aspect is applied for long and short separately (4 thresholds).

 In generic class implementation signals are random numpy array.
 Other inheriting environments change this by creating trading signals using technical analysis.

-SignalExecute-like object when called, executes trading episode with given signals array using position enter/close threshold values to determine position side for all trades.
+SignalExecute-like object when called, executes trading episode with signals array using position enter/close thresholds values to determine position side for all trades.
 Negative values are reserved for short/sell signals.
 Positive for long/buy.

 For e.g.: